danth6961/tsp-rebalance-app/docs/project_handoff.md

 ### 2) Manual IFT confirmation is the source of truth
 The safest workflow is:

 - engine recommends
 - user submits in TSP
 - user clicks manual submit in the app
 - app increments IFT count and writes transaction row

-Do not let the recommendation path and confirmation path both update the IFT state.
+Do not let the recommendation path and the confirmation path both update the IFT state.

 ### 3) The app is tactical, not lifecycle
 This is not intended to mimic TSP L Funds.